 You can email any of your forms directly from QuickBooks.
-The form is saved as a PDF file and attached to an email message which is sent using your default email program.
+The form is saved as a PDF file and attached to an email message, which is sent using your default email program.
 QuickBooks uses the email address saved in the customer list to send the sales form.
-QuickBooks supports Apple Mail, Microsoft Entourage 2008, or Outlook 2011 for Mac.
+QuickBooks supports Apple Mail and Outlook 2011 for Mac.